n-ce/Horizon/README.md

 # Horizon | Scrolling Navigation

 This project showcases a **responsive web page** designed for intuitive **horizontal scrolling navigation**, especially on mobile devices in **portrait mode**.
-It features a clean, simple layout where content sections are laid out side-by-side.
-As you scroll, sections **snap precisely into view**, creating a smooth and user-friendly experience.
-Upon loading, particularly on upright devices, the "Search" section automatically centers itself for immediate access.
+Built with **Solid.js**, it features a clean, simple layout where content sections are laid out side-by-side.

-Built with standard web technologies (HTML, CSS, and a touch of JavaScript), this solution uses a flexible layout to arrange content horizontally and applies specific styling to enable efficient scrolling and snapping when your device is held in portrait orientation.
-A small script ensures that the "Search" section is the first thing you see.

-To experience this, simply save the provided HTML code as an `.html` file and open it in any modern web browser.
-Try resizing your browser or viewing it on a mobile device to see how it adapts and the horizontal scrolling comes to life in portrait mode.

----

-## HorizonE (Work in Progress)

-**HorizonE** is the upcoming iteration of this project.
-Building upon the foundational principles of `Horizon`, this next version is currently under active development.
-It aims to introduce further enhancements and features to evolve the responsive scrolling navigation experience.
+## Features

+* **Horizontal Scrolling:** Effortless side-to-side navigation through content sections, optimized for touch interaction.
+* **Section Snapping:** Sections snap precisely into view, ensuring a clean, focused display of one section at a time as you scroll.
+* **Dynamic Section Management:** Add and remove new content sections on the fly with dedicated buttons.
+* **Auto-Scroll to New Sections:** When a new section is added, the page automatically scrolls to bring it into immediate view.
+* **Responsive Design:** Adapts fluidly to various screen sizes.
+The horizontal scrolling with snapping is specifically enabled and optimized for devices held in portrait orientation, providing an app-like navigation experience.